SMotaal/xs-wasm/README.md

 **Attributions**: Special thanks to [@michaelfig] for helping with brainstorming through the experimental effort, and as well with [@kriskowal] for their mentorship.
 Thanks to folks at Moddable and Agoric for open-sourcing their work.

-> **Note**: Issues are disabled on this repository due to limit bandwidth to be able to assist specifically in this capacity.
+> **Note**: Issues are disabled on this repository due to my limited bandwidth to be able to assist specifically in this capacity.
+See [profile](https://github.com/smotaal) if you'd like to reach out otherwise.

 ## Getting Started